AaronNBrock/optimal-dating-strategy/README.md

 Of course these are not an exact representation of the complexities of life, but it's a starting point that allows us to design a simulation, so we can test different algorithms.

 ## The Naive Algorithm
-Now, with all that out of the way.
+With all that out of the way.
 Let's get a baseline of performance.
-The simplest algorithm one could imagine is to opt to marry the first person they date.
+The simplest algorithm one could imagine is to opt to marry the very first person they date.
 Since I'm an engineer and not a mathematician, I wrote a program to simulate this (which you can find on my GitHub).
-As a quick aside, for the purposes of that program, all partners will be uniformly generated between 0 and 100.
-However, it should be noted that one should not assume that will be the case in the real world, in fact, I would love if someone could provide information as to what the actual distribution might be.
+As a quick aside, for the purposes of that program, all potential partner's compatibility value will be uniformly generated between 0 and 100.
+However, one should not assume that will be the case in the real world, in fact, I would love if someone could provide information as to what the actual distribution might be.

 In any event, the programmatic version of this simple algorithm would look like: